 Batam travel guide: Water Sport Activities

-It takes about an hour and a half drive from Batam Riau Islands to make it to Abang Island.
-Though they don’t have plush relaxing accommodation available yet, it’s worth staying a night if you’re looking forward to seeing some fabulous life underwater.
-Since it is isolated at a far-end, the spot remains untouched by many and can bring us as close as possible to nature.
+They don’t have plush accommodation, but it’s worth staying a night to see some fabulous life underwater.
+Since it’s isolated, the spot remains untouched by many and brings us as close as possible to nature.

 Malls, pubs, and live music

-Many people here don’t speak English, I know I said it.
-But believe it or not, they can sing English songs on the live music avenues!
+Though many locals don’t speak English, they sing English songs perfectly on the live music avenues!
 It’s fascinating because sometimes it so happens that when you ask them what the song means, they’ll tell ‘No, not at all.
 It just sounds great.’
-Now that’s simply amazing.

-Well, coming towards the end of the Batam travel guide now, that would be all the places that you can visit in Batam.
+Well, coming towards the end of the Batam travel guide now, that’s all the places to visit in Batam.
 The island isn’t that big so feel free to take a walk on the street.
 Hope you have a great vacation!